 A Limited Partner who is a Limited Partner at the end of a particular fiscal period of the Partnership will be entitled to include in the Limited Partner's cumulative CDE and CEE account, the Limited Partner's allocated share of the Eligible Expenditures incurred by the Partnership in that fiscal period based on the number of Units held by the Limited Partner at the end of the fiscal period or, in the event of the dissolution of the Partnership, on the date of dissolution.
-In computing the Limited Partner's income for purposes of the Tax Act for a taxation year, the Limited Partner may deduct up to 30% of the balance of the Limited Partner's cumulative CDE account (on a year-by-year declining balance basis commencing in the year the allocation is made) and up to 100% of the balance of the Limited Partner's cumulative CGPE in a fiscal year, the Limited Partner will be entitled to include in the Limited Partner's share of the expenditure.
-The Limited Partner will be entitled to deduct in computing the Limited Partner's income for the taxation year up to 10% of the balance of the Limited Partner's cumulative COGPE account (on a year-by-year declining balance basis commencing in the year of the expenditure.
-The Limited Partner will be entitled to deduct in computing the Limited Partner's income for the taxation year up to 10% of the balance of the Limited Partner's cumulative COGPE account (on a year-by-year declining balance basis commencing in the year the allocation is made.
+In computing the Limited Partner's income for purposes of the Tax Act for a taxation year, the Limited Partner may deduct up to 30% of the balance of the Limited Partner's cumulative CDE account (on a year-by-year declining balance basis commencing in the year the allocation is made) and up to 100% of the balance of the

+Limited Partner's cumulative CEE account in the year the allocation is made.
+If the Partnership incurs an expenditure which is COGPE in a fiscal year, the Limited Partner will be entitled to include in the Limited Partner's cumulative COGPE account the Limited Partner's share of the expenditure.
+The Limited Partner will be entitled to deduct in computing the Limited Partner's income for the taxation year up to 10% of the balance of the Limited Partner's cumulative COGPE account (on a year-by-year declining balance basis commencing in the year the allocation is made).